-In this article, I wanted to provide an overview of various financial markets (or asset classes) available for investment & trading.
-I will highlight the current risks that exist in some of the key markets in another article called “Triple Bubble, a ticking Time Bomb” in more detail.
+In this article, we aim to give you an overview of various financial markets (or asset classes) available for investment and trading.
+We will highlight the current risks that exist in some of the key markets in another article called “Triple Bubble, a ticking Time Bomb” in more detail.

-For most people that I have come across, financial investment means primarily buying stocks (or mutual funds) and real estate in some cases.
-Hence, I wanted to provide some exposure to the other large markets available out there.
-Following bullets list down some of the large markets and their approximate sizes.
+For most people that we have come across, financial investment means primarily buying stocks (or mutual funds) and real estate in some cases.
+Hence, we wanted to provide some exposure to the other large markets available out there.
+We’ll go through some of the large markets and their approximate sizes.
 Please note that, these numbers change constantly and are estimates based on the data from various financial agencies.

 Major Financial Markets